1

 Division Odyssey

 DRC is undergoing a transformation known as the Division Odyssey.
 The Odyssey is a roadmap of important milestones and initiatives that the Division needs to undertake in order to accomplish this goal.
-These paths will lead the Division to achieve the pinnacle destination by becoming a Center of Excellence by 2026 and be recognized nationally for all the great work and support services provided to residents at the three Regional Centers.
+These paths will lead the Division to achieve the pinnacle destination by becoming a Center of Excellence by 2026 and be recognized nationally for all the great work and support services provided to individuals living at the three Regional Centers.

 In order to do this, the Division has created a five-year plan to improve the way it does business, celebrates best practices and continues to innovate in an ever-changing system.